-The not so obvious answer is also … yes.
-I still highly recommend learning German, as it’s only in your your best interest.
-Not only will it increase your chance of finding a job, it will enrich your overall living experience when you can communicate with locals in their own language.
+The not-so-obvious answer is also … yes.
+I still highly recommend learning German, as it’s only in your best interest.
+Not only will it increase your chance of finding a job, but it will also enrich your overall living experience when you can communicate with locals in their own language.

 That said, globalization has changed things for the better in Germany.
 More companies are speaking English (and other languages) in the workplace.
 They need highly qualified immigrants more than ever before and in recent years, rules about language requirements and related qualifications are being increasingly relaxed.
 Organizations are eager to hire native English speakers and people who are fluent in several languages.

 Fortunately, there are a lot of English speaking jobs in cities like Berlin, as we’re a more international city than others in Germany.
 In other German cities, your job pool could be even more limited.
 English is especially prevalent in the Berlin job market.
 You see this within Berlin’s startup scene, which attracts candidates from around the world.
 Language schools are always looking for teachers.
 Many families are looking for au pairs who speak English.
 Even cleaning agencies catering to the English speaking community in Berlin, need employees who fit this bill.